Trishula: Gallery

 Trishula brought as offerings to Guna Devi, near Dharamsala, Himachal Pradesh.

 Trishula on the northwest shore of Gosaikunda on Shivaratri.

 A seven-pronged trishula on top of Wat Arun, also known as the "trident of Shiva".

 Cham carved sandstone sculpture of Shiva carrying a trishula in Southeast Asia.

 Emblem of the Chakri dynasty, the royal house of Thailand founded in 1782.
 The emblem of the dynasty consists of the trishula intertwined with the Sudarshana Chakra, another weapon, to create a Chakri.

-Sendan Kendatsuba (or Candana Gandharva) is depicted using his trishula to kill evil animals and demons in the set of five paintings Extermination of Evil.
+Sendan Kendatsuba (or Candana Gandharva) depicted using his trishula to kill evil animals and demons in the set of paintings Extermination of Evil.